radicallyopensecurity/publications/policies-and-protocols/phishing-protocol.md

 USER processes personal data both as controller and/or as processor.
 USER provides IT security services and in the context of its work may be exposed to a variety of, sometimes hostile, IT activities such as phishing.
 This protocol serves to comply, amongst others, with the requirements of article 25 (1) and 28 (1) GDPR.
 Phishing can result in, or involve a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 This protocol interacts with the following documents:

-    • This needs to refer to the documents and protocols already in place.
-These can be: Personal Data Breach Protocols; Testing Protocol; Disaster Recovery Protocol; General Data Processing Procol or Policy, etc.
+*This needs to refer to the documents and protocols already in place.
+These can be: Personal Data Breach Protocols; Testing Protocol; Disaster Recovery Protocol; General Data Processing Procol or Policy, etc.*

 ## 8. Detection and analysis